 A cervical balloon is sometimes tried in place of a prostaglandin gel to help an unripe cervix become soft and open.
 One advantage of the balloon is there’s significantly fewer cases of uterine hyper stimulation when compared to prostaglandin gel.
 However, the use of synthetic oxytocin is higher in women beginning an induction with a cervical balloon instead of prostaglandin gel.

-The balloon can be kept in for 24 hours, but may fall out if your cervix has dilated before then.
-There is no guarantee contractions will begin and other induction methods are likely to be used.
+The balloon can be kept in for 24 hours but may fall out if your cervix has dilated before then.
+There are no guarantee contractions will begin, and other induction methods are likely to be used.